Myerchin Knives Frequently Asked Questions

 If all of the above conditions are not met the supply cannot be zero-rated as an export and must account for VAT at the appropriate UK rate.

-It is therefore essential that it is establish at the time of sale what type of export documentation will be required to you to support the zero-rating of your supply.
+It is therefore essential that it is established at the time of sale what type of export documentation will be required of you to support the zero-rating of your supply.

 Please see the guidance below: